MRLmic/LemonadeStand/README.md

 6. Store codebases in a public git repository

-## Take-aways and next steps
+## ERD
-- The following is a representation of how I would like to restructure my tables:
+- The following is a representation of how I have structured my tables:
 ![ERD](<Lemonade ERD.png>)

-### Other next steps:
+### Next Steps:
 - implement responsive UI design (original specs did not require)